 So, the Singer 9960 offers a bigger quantity of features.

-Janome is better than Singer in terms of operation as it offers more automatic features that simplify your work.
+In terms of operation, Janome is superior to Singer because it provides more automatic features that make your task easier.
 Singer produces more traditional sewing machines, so there are not so many automatic features.

 The Janome 4120QDC has an easy-to-use automatic panel with an LCD screen, ensuring fully automatic work.
 The Singer 4423, in its turn, has only two knobs and no buttons, providing manual work.

 Singer produces some of the most durable sewing machines on the market (not only mechanical but computerized as well).
-Most Janome sewing machines struggle to deal with a huge amount of work and complex projects.
+The majority of Janome sewing machines have trouble handling complicated projects and a ton of work.
 So, if you are a professional sewist, you may not be very satisfied with the model from this brand.

 The Singer 4411 is equipped with a super-powerful motor and a really high maximum sewing speed of 1100 stitches per minute.
 This means that this model is able to easily sew through thick types of fabric.

 The Janome HD3000 has a sewing speed of 860 stitches per minute and a much less powerful motor.
-This way, you may not be satisfied with this model if you are a professional sewist.
+So, if you're a skilled sewer, you might not be happy with this model.

 That is why the HD3000 wins in this Janome vs Singer sewing machines durability competition.

-Both manufacturers provide high-quality products, so they ship their sewing machines with excellent warranty conditions, so you could be sure that it will last for long.
+Because both manufacturers produce high-quality goods, their sewing machines are shipped with outstanding guarantee terms, so you can be sure they will last a long time.
 Singer provides a 25-year warranty for all of their models which, however, spreads only on the machine's head.
 The details of the unit are covered by a 90-day or 2-year warranty (depending on the model).

 Janome also provides a 25-year warranty, but some models go with a limited 20-year warranty.
 The warranty covers both materials and craftsmanship of the product.
 Any electrical details of the sewing machine have a 2-year warranty.